Opened on the Anstruther and St Andrews Railway.

 This was a two platform station with a passing loop.
 It was some way west of Kinsbarns itself - around a mile.
 The main station building was on the southbound platform, the town side.
 Platforms were joined by a footbridge.

 There was a goods yard on the east side, served from the north, connected to the north end of the northbound line.
+The signal box was at the north end, on the west side of the line.

 There was a level crossing at the south end.